 VSO Nepal 1981-1984

 Rising population levels in Nepal were increasing pressures on land, necessitating more efficient use of agricultural and forestry resources, and the development of new approaches and techniques in land use and ownership.
 The Forestry Research Project was researching the silvicultural requirements of a range of potential forestry crops, aiming to help farmers in remote Himalayan valleys through government, NGO and private forestry operations.
-It was the novel idea of British forester John Wyatt-Smith to promote fodder trees and bamboos as more environmentally and user friendly crops than pines and eucalypts.
+It was the novel idea of British forester John Wyatt-Smith to promote fodder trees and bamboos as more environmentally and user-friendly crops than pines and eucalypts.
 Bamboo, though important to both agriculture and forestry, which are closely linked in small self-sufficient mountain farms, had not been covered by either profession.
 Agriculturalists classed it as a tree, while foresters called it a grass, and consequently bamboos had been particularly neglected.
 I was initially based in the forestry section of an agricultural research station in Pakhribas, East Nepal, which had been established to resettle returning Gurkha soldiers.
 I started to study the subtropical bamboos of E Nepal from there, working mainly on identification, uses and potential propagation techniques of Bambusa and Dendrocalamus species.

 This was a very exciting time to be working in Nepal.
 Community involvement in forest establishment and management was leading to the development of completely new approaches to forestry, land-use and community participation.
 NTFPs were starting to be appreciated.
-The causes and remedies for soil erosion and degradation were being investigated, and different uses of plants for purposes such as road stabilisation were being developed.
+The causes and remedies for soil erosion and degradation were being investigated, and different uses of novel plants for purposes such as road stabilisation and soil erosion control were being developed.
 Moreover, bamboo taxonomy was being studied in depth in China and an international organisation dedicated to bamboo and rattan (INBAR) was being initiated.
 Bamboos turned out to have more of a role than anyone had expected in Nepal, and even after extending for a third year, the time with VSO ran out well before the challenges.
 I was working with great Nepali staff in the Government Forestry Department and in many rural development projects, and I knew they could take things much further than I could, but I still did not want to go home.

 ODA Postgraduate Training Award Scheme (PTAS) 1984-1986